 Enron supports the formation of a single standards setting organization to provide a forum to debate and develop standard practices and procedures for the operation and use of the electric grid.
 The need for a single forum is driven by the inextricable ties between reliability requirements and the needs of the market to facilitate scheduling and delivery of commercial transactions.

-Enron supports the October 15, 2001 Board of Trustees goal of extending the scope of NERC to include the development of business practices that are inextricably tied to the practices required for reliable operations.
-Enron does not however, endorse any organization at this time and is waiting to see how some important issues are addressed before endorsing any organization that seeks to become the industry forum for reliability and commercial standards.
+Enron recognizes the development of standard practices is best done inside a well structured organization.
+Enron does not, however, endorse any organization at this time and is waiting to see how some important issues are addressed before endorsing any organization that seeks to become the industry forum for reliability and commercial standards.

-These are some of the key issues Enron believes that a standards setting organization for commercial and reliability requirements must provide for.
+These are some of the key issues Enron believes that a standards setting organization for commercial and reliability requirements must address:

 Scope and Charter of Organization and Definition of Commercial and Reliability requirements